 ( I have written several extended reviews on kits before, please use the search button on my site if you are looking for something specific, or click on the “full review buttons” below)

-Our 7 Favorite DIY Miniature Dollhouse Kits On The Market.
+Our 7 Favorite DIY Miniature Dollhouse Kits For Adults On The Market.

 So, here’s an overview of these 7 DIY miniature dollhouse kits.
 This way, if you are in a hurry, you don’t need to plow through my whole website 😉